 The Senate immigration bill would cost $54 billion if signed into law — including extra welfare, social security, and public health care costs, along with the expense of operating a new guest-worker program.

 But the bill would generate even larger offsetting revenues — some $66 billion in new income and payroll taxes, according to a report by the nonpartisan Congressional Budget Office.
 The CBO calculates that the proposal would increase the legal immigrant population in the U.S. by 20 million over the next 10 years — including making legal the 11 million already here.

-Republican Governor Mark Sanford says he vetoed the bill because the federal government has already passed a similar measure and he said that under the broader state bill, officials could lock up a homeless person sleeping in a cemetery or children taking a short cut.
+But critics tell Mark Sanford says he vetoed the bill because the federal government has already passed a similar measure and he said that under the broader state bill, officials could lock up a homeless person sleeping in a cemetery or children taking a short cut.

 But state representatives point out that the federal law only applies to national cemeteries and note that under their measure, only those who engage in "willful, knowing, or malicious disturbances" would be prosecuted.

 New York Comptroller Alan Hevesi's remarks at a Queens College commencement Thursday have been described as "beyond dumb," "remarkably stupid," and "incredibly moronic" — and those are the words used by Hevesi himself.